 (excuse the shitty video – blame Apple Music for having exclusives)

-Travis Scott is another one of the up and coming artists in the very competitive hip hop game.
+Travis Scott is another one of the up and coming artists in the very competitive hip-hop game.
 He’s just dropped a very solid album via Apple Music “Birds in the Trap Sing McKnight”, an album that contains plenty of groovy bangers like this one.
-It is testament to his popularity globally that his upcoming show here in Auckland sold out in quick time.
+It is a testament to his popularity globally that his upcoming show here in Auckland sold out in quick time.

 Lying Has To Stop – Soft Hair